federicoInserra/SHIF/README.md

 ## Demo Execution

-Please refer to the demonstration video here (link TO BE ADDED).
+Please refer to the demonstration videos linked above.